-C1:3:7 A copy of the final offer of engagement or re-engagement made to a Player whose Salary Cap Value places him, or would have placed him were he to have accepted the offer, in a Club’s First Tier Players as set out in E1 below must be sent to the RFL within seven days of service or within seven days of the final date for service as set out in Rule C1:3:4 above (whichever is earlier) and such copy must include details of any Image Rights Agreement or Employees Benefit Trust or Pension Agreement which has been offered.
+A copy of the final offer of engagement or re-engagement made to a Player whose Salary Cap Value places him, or would have placed him were he to have accepted the offer, in a Club’s top 25 highest paid Players must be sent to the RFL within seven days of service or within seven days of the final date for service as set out in Rule C1:3:5 above (whichever is earlier) and such copy must include details of any Image Rights Agreement or Employees Benefit Trust or Pension Agreement which has been offered .
 Any relevant further offers to the same Player must be forwarded to the RFL within seven days of service.

 ACCEPTANCE OF OFFER

-C1:3:8 The Player must notify the Club holding his registration in writing whether or not he accepts their offer of re-engagement by 31st May or 31st October respectively.
-If the Player has not replied in writing to the Club's offer of re-engagement by 31st May or 31st October then the offer shall automatically lapse and the Club's compensation rights shall not be affected (i.e. the Club shall be entitled to receive a compensation fee in respect of the loss of the Player's registration should he sign for another Club).
+The Player must notify the Club holding his registration in writing whether or not he accepts their offer of re-engagement by 31st May or 31st October respectively.
+If the Player has not replied in writing to the Club's offer of re-engagement by 31st May or 31st October then the offer shall automatically lapse save that, where relevant, the Club's compensation rights shall not be affected (i.e. the Club shall be entitled to receive a compensation fee in respect of the loss of the Player's registration should he sign for another Club).

 If the Player (having not reached or passed his Compensation Expiry Date) refuses the Club's offer of re-engagement and/or indicates that he wishes to leave the Club holding his registration in circumstances where the Club has offered terms of re-engagement which are not less favourable than his current contract with that Club and where his registration has not been transferred to another Club before the date of expiry of his contract then the Club holding his registration, if it wishes to retain its right to a compensation fee, may after such expiry date either:

-- Give Two Weeks Notice, by giving two weeks notice cease to pay the Player the basic monthly wage as detailed in paragraph (b) above in which case the Player shall be free to negotiate with and sign and be registered for any other Club at any time without payment by such Club of any compensation fee.
+- by giving two weeks’ notice cease to pay the Player the basic monthly wage as detailed in paragraph (c) above in which case the Player shall be free to negotiate with and sign and be registered for any other Club at any time without payment by such Club of any compensation fee.

 CIRCULATION OF NAMES OF CONTRACT EXPIRED PLAYERS

-C1:3:10 No later than 7th December in each year each Club shall notify the Board of the names of its Contract Expired Players.
-The Board shall circulate the names of all contract expired Players to all Clubs.
+No later than 7th December in each year each Club shall notify the Board of the names of its Contract Expired Players.
+The Board shall circulate the names of all Contract Expired Players to all Clubs.